sparkfabrik/company-playbook/content/procedures/assessing-core-skills.md

 Senior Software Developers and Cloud Native Engineers should be confident with the above, plus having a more specific understanding of:

-* **Dockerfiles**: levels, caching, basic commands (FROM, COPY, ADD, RUN, ENTRYPOINT, CMD, ENV, ARG), multi stage builds
+* **Dockerfiles**: levels, caching, basic commands (FROM, COPY, ADD, RUN, ENTRYPOINT, CMD, ENV, ARG), multi stage and multi arch builds
 * **Docker-Compose**:
   * How networking and hostname resolution works between docker-composed containers